blazerye/DrugAssist/README.md

     --output_type huggingface \
     --verbose
 ```
+Alternatively, you can download our DrugAssist model weights from [blazerye/DrugAssist-7B](https://huggingface.co/blazerye/DrugAssist-7B).

 #### Step 2: Launch web demo
 You can use gradio to launch web demo by running the following command: